justanotherkevin/refer/readme.md

 This is not okay!:

 * Ghost you
-* Send you to jobs that not not relavent
+* Send you to jobs that is not relavent
 * Blast your resume to other

 Lets give the power to the people who is looking for a job.